 Proportions

-Here's what I've noticed: when God is the heaviest thing, everything else gets lighter.
+When God is the heaviest thing, the other stuff gets lighter.
 Not gone — lighter.
 The anxiety doesn't disappear, but it doesn't run the show.
 The cravings still visit, but they don't move in.
-The boredom that used to terrify me (because boredom led to using) becomes just... boredom.
+The boredom that used to terrify me (because boredom led to using) becomes just boredom.
 Tolerable.
 Even occasionally kind of nice.

-I'm still learning this.
-I still give weight to things that don't deserve it — my reputation, my comfort, my need to feel in control.
+Some days the proportions are off.
+Some days I still give weight to things that don't deserve it — my reputation, my comfort, my need to feel in control.
+That's honest.
 But every day I get to choose again.
-And most days, I choose to let God be the heaviest thing.
-Not because I'm good at it.
-Because I've seen what happens when I don't.